-You will be visited by up to two Standards Visitors.
-Visitors are volunteers.
-They have backgrounds in camp administration and have completed 21 hours of training.
+You can expect to have multiple Standards Visitors ("visitors").
+Visitors are volunteers who have backgrounds in camp administration and have completed 21 hours of training.
 Additionally, they have completed an "apprenticeship" with an experienced visitor.

 Your local section will schedule your visit at a convenient time for the camp and the visitors on a typical program day (not the opening or closing day of a camp session).